G

 The Source Types Perplexity Reaches For

 Beyond your own pages, it helps to know the kinds of sources Perplexity pulls into answers, because being present in them is part of the work.
-In practice it draws heavily on a few categories: reference pages, community discussion (Reddit and forums where real questions get answered), video, and comparison or listicle content.
-The pattern is consistent with how AI engines cite generally, they reward sources that are structured, current, and corroborated rather than simply high-authority.
+In the pattern we see in our own tracking, it draws heavily on a few categories: reference pages, community discussion (Reddit and forums where real questions get answered), video, and comparison or listicle content.
+That is consistent with how AI engines cite generally: they reward sources that are structured, current, and corroborated rather than simply high-authority.
+One caveat on the community pillar: Reddit sued Perplexity in October 2025 over scraped data, and unlike Google or OpenAI, Perplexity holds no Reddit licensing deal, so how heavily Reddit features in its answers may shift while the case plays out.

 Perplexity Pages and Owned Surfaces